ataiva-software/vertex/README.md

 **Eden DevOps Suite** - Creating the perfect environment for modern development teams.

 *Note: Eden is in active development.
-The foundation is solid and Hub and Insight services are fully implemented.
-Additional services are being built.
-We appreciate your patience and contributions as we work toward the full vision.*
+All services are fully implemented with production-ready code and comprehensive testing.
+The deployment pipeline is being built.
+We appreciate your contributions as we work toward the full vision.*